DFHack/scripts/docs/emigration.rst

 Examples
 --------

+``emigration nobles``
+    Emigrate the selected noble if it does not rule your fortress.
+    If no unit is selected, list all nobles that do not rule your fortress.
 ``emigration nobles --list``
-    List all nobles that do not rule your fortress ``emigration nobles --all``
+    List all nobles that do not rule your fortress.
+Nobles that cannot be emigrated (see above) will have a ``!`` indicator while nobles holding elected positions will have a ``*`` indicator.
+``emigration nobles --all``
-    Emigrate all nobles that do not rule your fortress ``emigration nobles --unit 34534``
+    Emigrate all nobles that do not rule your fortress.
+``emigration nobles --unit 34534``
-    Emigrate a noble matching the specified unit ID that does not rule your fortress
+    Emigrate a noble matching the specified unit ID that does not rule your fortress.

 Options
 -------